The official scikit-learn certification, proctored by Probabl

 ).fit(X_tr, y_tr)

 Three certifications, each matching a level and a typical data scientist career path.
-You are looking at the first one.

-YOU ARE HERE Level 01
+LEVEL 01 YOU ARE HERE

 Associate Practitioner

-Junior data scientist.
-Fundamental ML, preprocessing, evaluation.
+Fundamental ML, preprocessing, evaluation

-Get training with Skolar
+Get training with Skolar.

 Associate Practitioner

-Continue
+Continue ↗

 Professional

-10 lessons~32 h
+10 lessons · ~32 h

-Locked
+03 Locked

 Expert

-12 lessons~40 h
+12 lessons · ~40 h

 The exam, in brief